process-mining

 Opening Data transformations

-1. Select the Data transformations button in the upper right corner of the the dashboard editor to open the Data transformations.
+1. Select the Data transformations button in the upper right corner of the dashboard editor to open the Data transformations.

 Note: